estedjoc/estedjoc/README.md

 - 👋 Hi, I’m @estedjoc
 - 👀 I’m interested in ... continuing my education of HTML, CSS, and Js.
 I will be learning REACT, Node.Js, MongoDB, and Python in the future.
 - 🌱 I’m currently learning ... web development.
 I have learned the basics of HTML and CSS, and am currently learning some basics of Js.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... any open source project that involves Js.
 - 📫 How to reach me ... you can find my contact information through my website: https://estedjoc.netlify.app/
 <!---
 estedjoc/estedjoc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.